 To unpin a resource, click on the pin icon again.

-The Resource Allocation page also allows you to create a new Salesforce Task to block vacation time or set aside time for a future project.
+The Resource Allocation page also allows you to create booking tasks to block vacation time or set aside time for a future project.
+Booking tasks are essentially Salesforce Tasks.
 This allows project managers to better plan and allocate resources based not only on their capacity but also their availability.

 To book vacation time, click on the Create New Task icon beside the resource name.